plutomi/plutomi/README.md

 PS you do not need cloudfalre, you can use S3 just fine.
 I chose to use it because it's much cheaper on egress. and create a cache rule to cache buckets like

+// TODO add CF worker code
+// TODO make an issue to replace it with rust
 ```bash
 (http.host contains "assets.plutomi.com/public")
 ```